golang/dep/README.md

 github.com/armon/go-radix           *              branch master  4239b77   4239b77
 ```

-On top of that, if you have added new imports to your project or modified the manifest file without running `dep ensure` again, `dep status` will tell you there is a mismatch between the lock file and the current status of the project.
+On top of that, if you have added new imports to your project or modified `Gopkg.toml` without running `dep ensure` again, `dep status` will tell you there is a mismatch between `Gopkg.lock` and the current status of the project.

 ```sh
 $ dep status